stilyan122/Softuni-Programming-Basics-CSharp/First Steps In Coding/Exercise/README.md

 ### Output

-### To print on the console how much money Annie will need to pay her bill.
+### Print on the console how much money Annie will need to pay her bill.

 ## 6) Rumen wants to repaint the living room and has hired craftsmen for this purpose.
 Write a program that calculates the cost of the repair given the following prices: